prevwong/craft.js/packages/core/README.md

 ## Contributors ✨

-Craft.js is made by :heart: by these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Craft.js is made with :heart: by these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->